You do not need to budget or track your expenses. Instead, take 1 hour at the start of the month to compute your net worth.

 - You are investing in yourself or your spouse for the future

-- You have major milestones in your personal life that outweighs money
+- You have major milestones in your personal life that outweigh the money

 If your net worth is not going up fast, your situation on the life front should be doing very well.